mylesj/deep-entries/README.md

 // ]
 ```

-`deepEntries()` is simply a shorthand call to `deepEntriesIterator()` which aids performant
+`deepEntries()` is a shorthand call that collects all entries from a `deepEntriesIterator()`, which is
-iteration of larger structures.
-The `rotateEntry()` transform rotates the array by one (_i.e._ putting the
+exposed separately to aid in performant iteration of larger structures.
+The `rotateEntry()` map
-value first), allowing for more convenient destructuring of an entry.
+function rotates the entry array by `1` (_i.e._ putting the value first), allowing for more convenient
+destructuring of an entry.

 ```js
 for (let [value, ...keys] of deepEntriesIterator(input, rotateEntry)) {